Vance pitches PPP for Ohio while other Republicans say to wait

 Vance’s call for an aid package along the lines of the pandemic program that provided billions of dollars for small businesses came as part of an op-ed in The Washington Post where he relayed anecdotes from residents of the town who are concerned about the financial viability of staying in the area.

-Financial assistance from Congress is not likely to come immediately, however, as lawmakers await investigations by the National Transit Safety Board and other agencies to be completed and cleanup to be concluded, which they hope give them a better idea of what the area needs.
+Financial assistance from Congress is not likely to come immediately, however, as lawmakers await investigations by the National Transportation Safety Board and other agencies to be completed and cleanup to be concluded, which they hope will give a better idea of what the area needs.

 “I understand where Sen. Vance is coming from.
 We’ve all had natural disasters.
 When we do, we all try to help each other. … But it needs to be thought through.
 A little time needs to pass.
 We don’t even know what the health impacts are going to be yet of train derailment, much less the economic impacts.
 I would look at anything that JD wants to propose,” Sen. John Kennedy (R-La.) told The Hill.